Top 10 Copywriting Tips for Branding and Marketing

 - Stories are compelling.
 People respond to stories with emotional reactions.

 - People are hardwired to care.
-If people are interested in a topic, they'll find out more about it.
+If people are interested in a topic, they'll learn more about it.

 Using a story in your copy is one of the best ways to increase engagement.
 But there are some other reasons why you should use stories, too: